tlgdmr/tlgdmr/README.md

 ## Let's Connect!

 I am always open to discussing new projects or potential collaborations.
-Feel free to reach out to me [here on GitHub](https://github.com/tlgdmr) or via [email](mailto:mrtolgademir@gmail.com).
+Feel free to reach out to me via [email](mailto:mrtolgademir@gmail.com).

 Thank you for visiting my GitHub profile!